tempoCollaboration/OQuPy/docs/pages/tutorial_02_pt_tempo/tutorial_02_pt_tempo.rst

 02 - Time dependence and PT-TEMPO
 =================================

-A quick introduction on how to use the TimeEvolvingMPO package to compute the dynamics of a time dependent quantum system and how to employ the process tensor TEMPO method.
+A quick introduction on how to use the OQuPy package to compute the dynamics of a time dependent quantum system and how to employ the process tensor TEMPO method.
 We illustrate this by applying TEMPO and PT-TEMPO to a quantum dot driven by a time dependent laser